cyrixrr/devops-final/README.md

 # DevOps Final Project (Mini Lab)

-This repository is a mini DevOps platform + delivery pipeline built as a home lab for Telerik DevOps fina exam.
+This repository is a mini DevOps platform + delivery pipeline built as a home lab.

 Goal: **fully automated software delivery** starting from Git, using **CI**, **CD (GitOps)**, **Kubernetes**, **Vault**, **observability**, and **security gates**, with infrastructure/bootstrap automated via **Ansible**.